fractalwrench/portfolio/content/posts/playing-apk-golf-how-low-can-an-android-app-go.md

 </manifest>
 ```

-We'll use adb to verify that the APK installed successfully, and can also check in the Settings app.
+We'll use adb to verify that the APK installed successfully, and can also check via the Settings app.

 ![Apk installation proof](/img/apkgolf/package-installation-proof.jpg)

 ### Dex Optimisation (1961 bytes, 10% reduction)
-I spent several hours researching the [Dex file format](https://source.android.com/devices/tech/dalvik/dex-format) for this optimisation, as the file has various mechanisms such as checksums to ensure the validity of its contents.
+I spent several hours researching the [Dex file format](https://source.android.com/devices/tech/dalvik/dex-format) for this optimisation, as various mechanisms such as checksums and offsets make manual editing hard.

  However, to cut a long story short, it turns out that the only requirement for APK installation is that a  `classes.dex` file must exist.
 Therefore, we're simply going to delete the original file, run `touch classes.dex` in the terminal, and gain a 10% reduction by using an empty file.

  Sometimes the stupidest solution is the best.

 ### Understanding the Manifest (1961 bytes, 0% reduction)
 Our manifest from the unsigned APK is in a binary XML format which doesn't appear to be officially documented.
-We can use the [HexFiend](https://github.com/ridiculousfish/HexFiend) editor to manipulate the file byte by byte.
+We can use the [HexFiend](https://github.com/ridiculousfish/HexFiend) editor to manipulate the file contents.

 We can guess at a couple of interesting items in the file header - the first four bytes encode `38`, which is the same version number used for the Dex file.
 The next two bytes encode `660`, which is conveniently the file size.

 Let's try deleting a byte by setting the targetSdkVersion to `1`, and updating the file size header to `659`.
 Unfortunately the Android system rejects this as an invalid APK, so it looks like there's some additional complexity here.

 ### Not understanding the Manifest (1777 bytes, 9% reduction)
 Let's enter dummy characters throughout the file, then attempt to install the APK, *without* changing the file size.
-This will determine whether there's a checksum in place, or whether the change in file size invalidated offset values in the file header.
+This will determine whether there's a checksum in place, or if our changes invalidated offset values in the file header.

-Surprisingly, the following file can be installed within an APK on a Nexus 5X:
+Surprisingly, the following manifest is interpreted as a valid APK on a Nexus 5X running Oreo:

 ![Non-essential manifest parts](/img/apkgolf/non-essential-manifest-parts.jpg)

 I think I can hear the Android Framework Engineer responsible for maintaining `BinaryXMLParser.java` screaming very loudly into a pillow.

-We're going to replace these dummy characters with null bytes, as this will gain bytes due to our earlier compression hack.
-It should also make it a lot easier to see the important parts of the file in HexFiend.
+To maximise our gains, we're going to replace these dummy characters with null bytes.
+This will make it easier to see the important parts of the file in HexFiend, and also gain bytes from our earlier compression hack.

-#### UTF-8
+#### UTF-8 Manifest
+These are the essential components of the Manifest, without which the APK fails to install.

 ![Minified AndroidManifest](/img/apkgolf/minified-android-manifest.png)

 A few things are immediately obvious - such as the manifest and package tags.
 The versionCode and package name are also found in the string pool.

-#### Hexadecimal
+#### Hexadecimal Manifest
 ![Minified AndroidManifest](/img/apkgolf/minified-android-manifest-hex.png)

-Viewing the file in hexadecimal shows values in the file header which describe the string pool and other values.
+Viewing the file in hexadecimal shows values in the file header which describe the string pool and other values, such as the file size of `0x9402`.
 Strings also have an interesting encoding - if they exceed 8 bytes, their total length is specified in the 2 preceding bytes.

-However, it doesn't look like there's much more scope for substantial gains here.
+However, it doesn't look like there's much more scope for gains here.

 ### Done?
 (1757 bytes, 1% reduction)
 Let's inspect the final APK.